isomerpages/moe-yiochukangsec/_our-curriculum/Distinctive Programmes/Learning for Life Programme.md

     <div>

      <p>
 Each year, 5 individuals from each of the 5 modules will be awarded the Outstanding Student Award.
-These students are awarded for being positive role models to their peers in their pursuit to hone their craft in Arts, Media and Design.
+These students are awarded for being positive role models to their peers in their pursuit to hone their craft in Arts, Media and Design.<br>

-2018 Secondary 2 Cohort
+2018 Secondary 2 Cohort<br>

 *   Nur Fae'iqa Ruqayyah Binte Abdullah (Class 2E2) for Modern Dance